 The US is QVC's largest market, contributing two-thirds of its total sales, followed by Japan (15%) and Germany (11%).
 The UK and the company's newest market, Italy, make up the rest.
 QVC operates eight distribution centers and eight call centers worldwide.

 The video and e-commerce retailer has operations in the US, the UK, Germany, Italy, and Japan.
 Recognizing growth potential in China, QVC established a joint venture there in 2012 with China's government-owned radio division, China National Radio (CNR).

 Sales and Marketing

-QVC distributes its programming through affiliation agreements with many television providers, including Comcast, Time Warner Cable, DIRECTV, and DISH Network in the US; JCN, Jupiter Telecommunications in Japan; Kabel Deutschland in Germany; British Sky Broadcasting and Virgin Media in the UK; and Telecom Italia Media Broadcasting in Italy.
+QVC distributes its programming through affiliation agreements with many television providers, including Comcast, Time Warner Cable, DIRECTV, and DISH Network in the US; JCN, Jupiter Telecommunications in Japan; Kabel Deutschland in Germany; Sky plc and Virgin Media in the UK; and Telecom Italia Media Broadcasting in Italy.

 While the phones are still ringing at QVC call centers, business is booming on its QVC.com website.
 In 2012 the company's global e-commerce sales totaled $2.9 billion, or 34% of its consolidated sales.

 After a couple of tough years during the global recession, QVC is solidly back in sales growth mode.
 In 2012 global sales topped $8.5 billion, up 3% versus 2011, after increasing by 6% in the prior annual comparison.
 Sales increased in all of the retailer's markets, with the exception of Germany where sales fell by 10%.
 Japan posted an 11% gain in sales, while the US and UK saw more modest sales gains.
 The company credited its revenue growth to an 3% increase in average selling price and an increase in shipping and handling revenue.